phaustin/a301_eoas/notebooks/week8/clip_demo.md

 ls_lats_coords = [landsat_bounds[key] for key in lats]
 ```

-## Plot the bounding boxes in lon/lat coords
+## First Plot: the bounding boxes in lon/lat coords

-Note that in this projection the GOES boundary box is actually
+Note that in the lon/lat projection the GOES boundary box is actually
-bigger than the landsat bounding box
+bigger than the landsat bounding box and includes Stanley Park on the east
+and Keats Island on the West

 ```{code-cell} ipython3
 :trusted: true